Degree Type: Doctoral Students - Page 4 - UW Graduate School Skip to content

 Please email Fernando Puga, GSEE’s Fellowships & Awards Specialist at fernp21@uw.edu with any questions.

-These GSEE awards are intended to increase the number of University of Washington doctoral degrees granted to doctoral students who demonstrate a sustained commitment to underrepresented communities as demonstrated by their work, research, scholarship, and/or service.
+These two separate awards are intended to enhance the opportunity for University of Washington doctoral programs to recruit outstanding candidates and to increase University of Washington doctoral degrees granted to students who demonstrate exceptional merit through their work experience, research, scholarship, and/or service.

-• If your department is already offering your nominee a full funding package, you may apply for the Fellowship or Top-Off funding; however, priority for the Fellowship will be given to departments who cannot already offer a full funding package.
-If you choose to apply for the Fellowship as a department already offering full funding, you will be required to explain why this Fellowship is necessary to recruit your candidate.
+• If your department is already offering your student nominee a full funding package, you may apply for the Recruitment Fellowship or Top-Off funding.
+Priority for the Fellowship will be given to departments that are unable to offer a full funding package with admission.
+If you already offer full fundinand choose to apply for the Fellowship, you are required to explain why this Fellowship is critically necessary to recruit your candidate.

-• Admitted and to be enrolled full-time in a state-funded doctoral program starting Autumn 2025
+• Admitted and enrolled full-time in a state-funded doctoral program starting Autumn 2026

 • US citizen, DACAmented, or hold permanent resident status